tayduivn/ps-dev-agtb/CONTRIBUTING.md

 Now that SugarCRM is installed, check that all unit tests pass on your environment as explained in the dedicated [tests section](#running-sugarcrm-tests).
 * Make sure you have added the necessary tests for your changes.
-* Run _all_ the tests to assure nothing else was accidentally broken.
+* Run _all_ the tests to ensure nothing else was accidentally broken.

 #### Build the codebase